Ontario suburban home eligible for 2026 HVAC rebate programs

 Got questions about HVAC services in the GTA?
 We've got answers.

-If your home currently uses heating oil as the primary heating source, yes.
-The federal Oil-to-Heat-Pump Affordability program covers up to $15,000 for qualifying low-to-moderate income households converting from oil to a cold-climate heat pump.
-This is on top of standard Canada Greener Homes Plus amounts.
-Total rebates can fully cover the installation cost.
+Yes if your home currently uses heating oil as the primary heating source.
+The federal Oil-to-Heat-Pump Affordability Program (OHPA) covers up to $10,000 for households converting from oil to a cold-climate heat pump.
+This stacks with the HRS $7,500 heat pump rebate.
+Oil tank decommissioning, electrical service upgrades, and supplementary insulation are also eligible costs under OHPA.

 Yes.
-EcoFrost handles end-to-end rebate paperwork as a Registered Energy Advisor partner.
-This includes pre-installation eligibility verification, pre-audit booking (where required), post-installation documentation, and rebate submission.
-You are not responsible for filing any forms.
+EcoFrost handles end-to-end rebate paperwork at no extra charge.
+This includes pre-installation eligibility verification, IESO HRS portal registration before equipment ships, post-installation documentation with photos and AHRI certificates, and rebate submission.
+You sign the application and provide ID; we handle the rest.
 Final rebate payment goes directly from the program to you, not through us.

 Still have questions?
 We are here to help.